 On Stock Titan, Polaris filings are complemented by AI-powered summaries that aim to clarify the key points of lengthy documents, such as 8-Ks, shelf registration statements, and credit agreement amendments.
 Real-time updates from EDGAR allow users to see new filings as they are posted, while structured access to exhibits and related documents makes it easier to trace specific transactions or governance changes.
 For a fuller picture of Polaris’ financial performance and risks, users can review these filings alongside the company’s earnings releases and other public communications.

-The CEO also reported indirect holdings, including 787 shares held as UTMA custodian for his granddaughter and 1,300 shares held by his daughter.
-He expressly disclaims beneficial ownership of the shares held by his daughter, clarifying that these should not be treated as his for regulatory purposes.
+He also reported indirect holdings of 787 shares as UTMA custodian for his granddaughter and 1,300 shares held by his daughter, for which he expressly disclaims beneficial ownership.